Please review our list of Frequently Asked Questions so you have all the information you need to plan your trip to Dominica.

 NATURE TOURS: We highly recommend you spend some time exploring our incredible island.
 If you come to Dominica and don’t take the opportunity to see at least 1 of the islands 365 rivers and countless waterfalls, or sight-see for one of the 22 different types of dolphin or whale sighted on Dominica, you are missing out on the opportunity of a lifetime.
 Dominica is known as “the Nature Island” for good reason, and there are tours suitable for everyone.

 LANGUAGE: English is the official language with Creole and French patois widely spoken.

 TIME: Atlantic Standard Time.
 Dominica does not change time for Daylight Savings so from mid-fall to mid spring; Dominica is one hour ahead of the East Coast and the same time mid-Spring to mid-Fall.

 CURRENCY: The Eastern Caribbean dollar (EC$) is the currency used locally.
-At the banks you will get EC$2.67 per US$1 cash, and EC$2.68 per US$1 travellers’ cheques.
+At the banks you will get EC$2.67 per US$1 cash, and EC$2.68 per US$1 travelers’ cheques.
 United States dollars, British Pounds and the Euro currency are acceptable everywhere on the island.

-CREDIT CARDS/TRAVELLERS’ CHECKS: Most hotels, restaurant, car rental agencies accept Master Card, Visa, and American Express as well as Travelers’ cheques, however credit cards will not be accepted by the hotel as a method for tipping the dive and hotel staff.
+CREDIT CARDS/TRAVELERS’ CHECKS: Most hotels, restaurant, car rental agencies accept Master Card, Visa, and American Express as well as Travelers’ cheques, however credit cards will not be accepted by the hotel as a method for tipping the dive and hotel staff.